 “Strikes that are marred by this type of violent and unruly conduct are extremely detrimental to the legal foundations upon which labour relations in this country rest.
 The aim of a strike is to persuade the employer through the peaceful withholding of work to agree to their demands.
 As already indicated, although a certain degree of disruptiveness is expected, it is certainly not acceptable to force an employer through violent and criminal conduct to accede to their demands.
 This type of vigilante conduct not only seriously undermines the fundamental values of our Constitution, but only serve to seriously and irreparably undermine future relations between strikers and their employer.”

-Unfortunately this kind of strike related violence is not uncommon and as we have recently seen, it has escalated into sabotage of railway lines resulting in train derailment, the burning of trains, scattering rubbish in cities and organised and systematic violence such as throwing replacement workers from moving trains and the hiring of hit squads.
+Unfortunately, this kind of strike-related violence is not uncommon and as we have recently seen, it has escalated into sabotage of railway lines resulting in a train derailment, the burning of trains, scattering rubbish in cities and organised and systematic violence such as throwing replacement workers from moving trains and the hiring of hit squads.
 These violent strikes are usually also preceded by negotiation tactics which are not in accordance with universal standards of good faith bargaining.